 Starting fall 2021 official rosters will include player photos.
 WYSA competitions do not require player passes.
-Players passes can be issued if a competition requires it.
+Players passes can be issued if a competition requires printed passes.
+It is the responsibility of the club/team to check if a competition requires player passes.
 Official rosters and player passes are exclusively printed from Demosphere.